-The following sets forth a summary of our selected financial data as of and for the years ended December 31, 2016, 2015, 2014, 2013, and 2012.
-As discussed in the Explanatory Note to this Form 10-K/A and in Note 2 to the consolidated financial statements included in Part II, Item 8 of this Form 10-K/A, we have restated our audited consolidated financial statements and related disclosures as of and for the years ended December 31, 2016 and 2015.
-Additionally, the balance sheet and income statement as of and for the years ended December 31, 2014, 2013, and 2012 have also been revised in the presentation below to correct the error and conform with the restated presentation for December 31, 2016 and 2015. (in thousands except for per-share data).
+The following sets forth a summary of our selected financial data as of and for the years ended December 31, 2016, 2015, 2014, 2013, and 2012 (in thousands except for per-share data).
 Our selected financial data is prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), except as noted below.